February 19th, 2023

 Chez Beignets: While this may not be New Orleans, this little shop in Houston sure knows how to make a killer beignet.
 From its fluffy dough and perfect layer of powdered sugar, these beignets are the perfect afternoon snack and dessert.

 Killen’s Barbeque: Texas barbeque is a staple in Houston and this BBQ joint knows how to make it just right.
 Ranked as the second-best barbeque restaurant in the country, order brisket, ribs, sausage, and pulled pork sandwiches alongside housemade sides.
 Make sure to order the croissant bread pudding!

-Blacksmith: This coffee shop and eatery is most well known for its buttery and flaky biscuits.
-In fact, nothing pairs with your shot of espresso better than a biscuit smothered in homemade marmalade and fruity jam.
+Blacksmith: This coffee shop and eatery is well-known for its buttery and flaky biscuits.
+Nothing pairs with your shot of espresso better than a biscuit smothered in homemade marmalade and fruity jam.

 Never run out of things to do.

 If there is one thing for certain, you will never be bored when living in Houston, Texas.
 From visiting the NASA Space Center to admiring art at one of the local museums, there is always something to do for all ages.
 Whether you like to spend time outdoors at one of the city parks or visit one of the many historical sites, Houston is the perfect place for adventurers and explores.

 Check out these top attractions in Houston, Texas!

 Buffalo Bayou Park: Spanning for 2.3 miles and covering an area of 160 acres, this public park is located along the Buffalo Bayou near Downtown Houston.
 Providing open green spaces, a walking trail, and a great scenic view of Downtown Houston, this park is a great place to bring the family.